cinnData/DataSci/Examples/Example - Barcelona Airbnb listings.md

 * `name`, the listing's name.
 A minimal description (maximum 35 characters) of the place, intended to be appealing, such as 'Centric Bohemian next Ramblas\&Macba'.

-* `neighbourhood`, the neighbourhood of the listing.
-The neighbourhoods are sourced from city or open source GIS files.
+* `neighbourhood`, the neighbourhood (barrio) of the listing.
+The neighbourhoods are sourced from the city.

+* `district`, the district of the listing.
+The districts, called neighbourhood groups at Airbnb, are sourced from the city.
+There are 10 districts in Barcelona, each grouping several neighbourhoods.

 * `property_type`, the type of property listed.
-Typically 'Appartment', 'Bed & Breakfast' or 'House', but it can also be 'Boat', 'Loft', or others.
+75% of the listings come as 'Entire rental unit', or 'Private room in rental unit', but Airbnb admits many other possibilities.

-* `room_type`, taking values 'Entire home/apt', 'Private room' and 'Shared room'.
+* `room_type`, taking values 'Entire home/apt', 'Private room', 'Shared room' and 'Hotel room'.

 * `bedrooms`, the number of available bedrooms.

-* `price`, the daily listing's price on that date in euros.
+* `price`, the daily listing's price on that date, in euros.
 The price shown is for the listing as a whole, not per person.
 The price that you see when you search Airbnb (with dates selected) is the total price divided by the number of nights you selected.
 When a listing has been booked for several days, the price can be lower, since the host can apply different prices depending on the number of days booked.

 * `number_of_reviews`, the number of reviews of that listing that have been posted.